top of page

 • A policy violation or security incident occurs.

-This ensures real-time accuracy in who has active access to the facility.
+Result: This ensures real-time accuracy in controlling who has active access to the facility.

 4. Real-Time Monitoring and Anomaly Detection

-• PIAM platforms offer real-time dashboards that track all third-party access activities across the healthcare environment.
+• PIAM platforms offer real-time dashboards to track third-party access activity across the organization.

-AI-powered anomaly detection identifies suspicious behavior, such as:
+• AI-powered anomaly detection identifies suspicious behavior, including:

 • Repeated failed authentication attempts.

-• Vendors remaining on-site beyond their scheduled time.
+• Vendors remaining on-site past their scheduled time.

 5. Comprehensive Audit Trails and Compliance Reporting

-• Every access event—entry, exit, attempted access—is automatically logged and timestamped.
+• Every access event—entry, exit, or attempted access—is automatically logged and timestamped.

-• Audit-ready reports are generated with the click of a button, simplifying compliance with HIPAA, GDPR, The Joint Commission, and other regulatory frameworks.
+• Audit-ready reports are generated with a single click, simplifying compliance with HIPAA, GDPR, and The Joint Commission.

-• PIAM enforces least privilege principles, satisfying regulatory mandates and reducing liability exposure.
+• PIAM enforces least privilege principles, meeting regulatory requirements and reducing liability exposure.

 Use Cases: Contractor and Vendor Access in Healthcare Facilities